 The other two bills in this package also propose tougher penalties for domestic violence offenders.

 SF 0022, would make it a felony to stalk another party while a protection order is in force.
-The third bill, SF 0019, would “amend penalties for crimes related to domestic assault and battery to bring the penalties in line with penalties for other similar felonies,” including expanding the definition of violent felon to include “strangulation of a household member” as well as a third or subsequent domestic battery.
+The third bill, SF 0019, would “amend penalties for crimes related to domestic assault and battery to bring the penalties in line with penalties for other similar felonies,” including expanding the definition of a violent felon to include “strangulation of a household member” as well as a third or subsequent domestic battery.
 The bill would amend enhanced penalty provisions to include other crimes against household members as counting toward an enhanced penalty.
-These changes would prevent someone convicted of these offenses from later pursing expungement.
+These changes would prevent someone convicted of these offenses from later pursuing expungement.

 Wyoming is just one of several states to take domestic violence much more seriously.
 If you have been a victim of domestic violence an experienced family law attorney can help.
 If you have been arrested or convicted of a domestic violence offense, an experienced criminal law attorney can help.
 Call Burg Simpson in Wyoming at 307-527-7891 of complete our Free Case Evaluation Form as soon as possible.